MobilePayDev/MobilePayDev.github.io/src/pages/checkout.md

 * isCheckout: This will define the payment as a Checkout payment when set to true
 * addressCallbackUrl: The url where we will deliver the checkout callback with the address details.
 The Checkout callback will always be delivered before the card/token callback.
 * deliveryAddressAllowed: Will define whether the user is allowed to choose delivery address.
-If set to false the user can only choose billing address.
+If set to false the user can only choose a billing address.
 Can be used for instance if the user has chosen 'Pick up at store' in the webshop.
 * deliveryAddressDisallowedReasonCode: if deliveryAddressAllowed is set to false a reason must be given:
-1: Reason not given, 2: Goods don't require physical delivery, 3: 'Pick up at store' already selected in the Webshop, 4:'Parcel Shop' already selected in the Webshop, 5: Shop will select a parcelshop close to your home"
+1: Reason not given, 2: Goods don't require physical delivery, 3: 'Pick up at store' already selected in the Webshop, 4:'Parcel Shop' already selected in the Webshop, 5: Shop will select a parcel shop close to your home.

 [![checkout sequence diagram](/img/online-checkout-sequence-diagram.svg)](/img/online-checkout-sequence-diagram.svg)